bloominstituteoftechnology/React-Todo/README.md

 -x `Fork and clone` this project and cd into your cloned version.
 -x `npm install` or `yarn install` will pull in all the node_modules you need.
 - x`npm start` or `yarn start` will start a development server on your `http://localhost:3000`.
-  - If npm or yarn asks you to select different port with some error message, just confirm and it will pull it up on port 3001.
+  -x If npm or yarn asks you to select different port with some error message, just confirm and it will pull it up on port 3001.
 This simply means you have a development server up and running on that port already.

 ## Instructions

-- Your job is to write the components to complete the Todo List application.
+- xYour job is to write the components to complete the Todo List application.
-- Your todo list should be fully functional and you should design it however you'd like.
+-x Your todo list should be fully functional and you should design it however you'd like.
 Feel free to get creative here.
 I have supplied a gif for you to see what the MVP functionality is.

 ![Todo App MVP](todo.gif)